minau87/meansurveys/README.md

 3. Open your browser and enter __http://localhost:3000__.

 # Admin users and loading predefined test data
 By default, if you create an user via the registration, that user won't be an admin.
-Instead, there are two choices:
+Instead, there are two choices (close all open terminal windows first):

 1. Creating an user and manually altering the user's document within the users collection to include the following key-value-pair: __"role" : "admin"__
 2. Loading the backup file that's available in the meansurveys-folder.